butchwarns/Eurorack_Bus_Board/README.md

 Also shows where on the board components should be placed.

 **HINT:** Use good quality solder/flux and clean the board thoroughly after soldering!
 Flux residue (especially from low quality solder) may form slightly conductive bridges between power rails, which are very noticeable when there's 40 of them in parallel.
-I recommend isopropyl alcohol aka. isopropanol for cleaning circuit boards.
+I recommend isopropyl alcohol (isopropanol) for cleaning circuit boards.

 ## Component availability/choices